Parry-Zhuo/DeliberatePracticeTimer/README.md

+This project began as part of a 4-week "Introduction to Python" course and was later expanded due to the benefits it brang to my life

 What is deliberate practice?
 Deliberate practice is a way of practicing that seeks to achieve consistent performance increases through focused, goal-oriented practice that targets specific weaknesses, incorporates immediate feedback, and pushing comfort zones.